 Devil’s Kettle as far as natural mysteries go.
 The Devil’s Kettle in Minnesota is one of the most intriguing ones at a particular point along the Bruel River.
 The river’s water splits into two one split, continues its course onto the Lake Superior and the other split.
 Well, we have no clue where it goes.
 Scientists know it has to end up somewhere, but we don’t know where that is.
-Scientists first tried putting dye into the kettle and waited to see which part of the lake turns up colors.
+Scientists first tried putting dye into the kettle and waited to ascertain which a part of the lake turns up colors.
 It was a futile effort.
 Nothing turned up.
 Next, they decided to try it with Ping-Pong balls.
 They also vanished without a trace.
 What the hell is going on?
 We all know that laws of science dictate that the water has to turn up somewhere, even if it is being stored underground.
 There should be markings and it should be traceable aliens.
 Parallel universe glitch in our programming.
 Some Mayan trick.
 Your guess is as good as mine.

 There is an ecological mystery sitting throughout Namibian despots.
 There are fields of grass with circles carved in them at regular intervals.
-The circles are almost perfectly created and can range from 10 to 65 feet in diameter.
+The circles are almost perfectly created and may range from 10 to 65 feet in diameter.
 And by the way, if you’re thinking of the movie, the signs, you are not alone.
 Forget explaining the circles.
 Scientists are not even sure of the more basic questions, such as why are there circles?
 Why not any random shape?
 Nothing grows in these circle patches.
 Scientists have come up with various theories and all have been debunked almost immediately.
 In 2013, Norbert Jurgen, an environmental scientist, said that termites were the cause of the circles.
 But in 2015, biologist Walter Schenkel tested the hypothesis and disproved it.

 Number 1:Sea of stars